ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 Azure Service Fabric: Cluster management for VMs that run containerized services.
 Distributed systems platform that runs in Azure or on-premises.

 #### Networking
-Azure Load Balancer: Balances inbound and outbound connections to applications or service endpoints. (port forwarding)
+Azure Load Balancer:
+- Balances inbound and outbound connections to applications or service endpoints. (port forwarding)
+- *can increase availability* of resources

 Azure DNS: Provides ultra-fast DNS responses and ultra-high domain availability.

 Azure Content Delivery Network (CDN): Delivers high-bandwidth content to customers globally.
+- PaaS
 - a secure, reliable, and fast content delivery network.
 - reduce load times, save bandwidth, and improve responsiveness.
 - develop and manage websites and mobile apps, as well as accelerate streaming media and game software, firmware updates, and IoT endpoint encoding and delivery.